Galatians

 v] Works of the law

 For Paul, the primary role of the law is to expose sin and thus drive the sinner to seek a righteousness that is apart from law-obedience, a righteousness found in Christ's faithfulness.
-At a secondary level, the law does serve to guide the life of faith, but it cannot appropriate the blessings of the Christian life.
-The riches of God's grace are found in Christ.
-For a believer to use the law as a mechanism to appropriate the blessings of the Christian life, serves only to place themselves again under the curse of the law, and thus under judgment.
+At a secondary level, the law does serve to guide the life of faith, but it cannot promote holiness for blessing, and this because the riches of God's grace are found in Christ alone.
+For a believer to use the law as a mechanism to promote holiness for the appropriation of the blessings of the Christian life, serves only to place themselves again under the curse of the law, and thus, under judgment.

-The judaizers, and probably most Israelites, had failed to recognize that the prime function of the law is to expose sin and thus compel Israel to seek a righteousness like Abraham's, a divine approval that rests on God's covenant mercy (grace), a mercy appropriated through faith.
+The judaizers, and probably most Israelites, had failed to recognise that the prime function of the law is to expose sin and thus compel Israel to seek a righteousness like Abraham's, a divine approval that rests on God's covenant mercy (grace), a mercy appropriated through faith.
 Note how Jesus used the law in his many confrontations with law-bound Jews.
-He constantly pushed the law into the area of ideals such that it was impossible to claim righteousness under the law.
-In the parables of The Rich Young Ruler and The Good Samaritan, the Law is presented as an ideal for which repentance is the only option.
+He constantly pushed the law into the area of ideals such that it was impossible for them to claim that they were right and holy before God under the law.
+In the parables of The Rich Young Ruler and The Good Samaritan, the Law is presented as an ideal for which divine mercy is the only way forward.

-There are some commentators who think that the judaizers were simply arguing for the maintenance of Jewish traditions, in particular, circumcision, but again, this seems doubtful.
-It seems more likely that they were nomists.
-What Paul was probably dealing with was a form of pietism.
+It is claimed by some commentators that the judaizers were simply arguing for the maintenance of Jewish traditions, in particular, circumcision, but again, this seems doubtful.
+It is more likely that they were nomists - Paul is confronting nomism, not the problem of Jewish exclusivism.

 vi] Sanctification